janshercs/learns/docs/_posts/2022-06-11-learning-tmux.md

 ---
 layout: post
-title: "tmux stuff"
+title: "tmux commands commonly used"
-tags: set up
+tags: setup
 ---

 Learning how to set up sessions in tmux.